jkylling/bouncer-gws/README.md

 ### Scopes

-Pick the tightest scope per service the agent will touch — bouncer narrows, never widens.
+Pick the tightest scope per service the agent will touch.
+Bouncer narrows, never widens.
 A token issued with `gmail.readonly` cannot `send_message` regardless of what the policy permits.